-I found out about hormones from the transgender publications I'd ordered through the mail.
+I found out about female hormones from transgender publications I'd ordered through the mail.
 I discovered by taking estrogen I could transform my body to that of a femalesoft skin, breasts, curvy figure, more girlish face.
 I had to try them!
 By this time, I was 23 and worked late night as a disc jockey at a discotech and also played in a rock band.
 I kept my crossdressing separate and a secret from my friends.
 I called a local doctor and made an appointment.
 When he asked why I needed to see him I said, "It's personal."

 "I hope I can help," he replied.